ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 cactus-align-batch ./jobstore ./yeast-pg/chroms/chromfile.txt yeast-pg/chrom-alignments --alignOptions "--pangenome --reference S288C --outVG --realTimeLogging" --realTimeLogging
 ```

-The results are a HAL and VG file for each chromosome:
+The results are a HAL and VG file, along with a `cactus-align` log, for each chromosome:
 ```
 ls -hs yeast-pg/chrom-alignments/
 total 67M